Owners of flats, apartments or units are usually members of an Owners Corporation, previously known as a 'body corporate'.

 Due to its complex nature it is common for disputes to arise within Owners Corporations or between Owners Corporations and tenants or members of the neighbourhood.

-Our Owners Corporation team has a detailed understanding of the complex relationships that exist between the Owners Corporation, the manager, contractors, committee members and individual lot owners.
+Our Owners Corporation team of lawyers has a detailed understanding of the complex relationships that exist between the Owners Corporation, the manager, contractors, committee members and individual lot owners.
 We provide practical and interactive legal advice to Owners Corporation managers and committee members, allowing them to stay on top of legal changes and developments in the industry.

 Our Owners Corporation Law services include: